Biochar: Research

-Biochar sequesters carbon (C) in soils because of its prolonged residence time, ranging from years to millennia.
-In addition, biochar can promote indirect C-sequestration by increasing crop yield while, potentially, reducing C-mineralization.
-Laboratory studies have evidenced effects of biochar on C-mineralization using ^{13}C signatures.
+Studies

-Fluorescence analysis of biochar-amended soil dissolved organic matter revealed that biochar application increased a humic-like fluorescent component, likely associated with biochar-carbon in solution.
-The combined spectroscopy-microscopy approach revealed the accumulation of aromatic-carbon in discrete spots in the solid-phase of microaggregates and its co-localization with clay minerals for soil amended with raw residue or biochar.
-The co-localization of aromatic-C:polysaccharides-C was consistently reduced upon biochar application.
-These finding suggested that reduced C metabolism is an important mechanism for C stabilization in biochar-amended soils.
+Long-term effects of biochar on carbon sequestration have been examined using soil from arable fields in Belgium with charcoal-enriched black spots dating from before 1870 from charcoal production mound kilns.
+This study showed that soil treated over a long period with charcoal showed a higher proportion of maize-derived carbon and decreased respiration, attributed to physical protection, carbon saturation of microbial communities, and, potentially, slightly higher annual primary production.
+Overall, this study evidences the capacity of biochar to enhance carbon sequestration through reduced carbon turnover.

-Research and practical investigations into the potential of biochar for coarse soils in semi-arid and degraded ecosystems are ongoing.
-In Namibia biochar is under exploration as climate change adaptation effort, strengthening local communities' drought resilience and food security through the local production and application of biochar from abundant encroacher biomass.
+Biochar sequesters carbon in soils because of its prolonged residence time, ranging from years to millennia.
+In addition, biochar can promote indirect carbon sequestration by increasing crop yield while potentially reducing carbon mineralization.
+Laboratory studies have evidenced effects of biochar on carbon mineralization using ^{13}C signatures.

-In recent years, biochar has attracted interest as a wastewater filtration medium as well as for its adsorbing capacity for the wastewater pollutants.
+Fluorescence analysis of organic matter dissolved in biochar-amended soil revealed that biochar application increased a humic-like fluorescent component, likely associated with biochar-carbon in solution.
+The combined spectroscopy-microscopy approach revealed the accumulation of aromatic carbon in discrete spots in the solid phase of microaggregates and its co-localization with clay minerals for soil amended with raw residue or biochar.
+Biochar application consistently reduced the co-localization of aromatic carbon and polysaccharides carbon.
+These findings suggested that reduced carbon metabolism is an important mechanism for carbon stabilization in biochar-amended soils.